 One of the major underlying cause is obstructive sleep apnea.
 The two most significant factors which lead to adults teeth grinding-

-Dentist in Branchburg, NJ says that the physical stress generated due to breathing obstruction occurring several times a night leads to teeth grinding.
+Dentist near Branchburg, NJ says that the physical stress generated due to breathing obstruction occurring several times a night leads to teeth grinding.

 Having teeth grinding habit doesn’t mean you will have dental issues.
 Your risk can increase gradually.
 Due to its prolonged nature, teeth grinding can lead to excessive tooth wear, damage dental work or jaw joint dysfunction.
 In a few serious cases, it can also cause a tooth fracture.